kozlovartemq/testProject/README.md

 # testProject
-created to help to understand, how gitgub works.
+Created to help to understand, how GitHub works.